louisbondonneau/Docker_receipts/README.md

 ------------
   1. psrsmooth do not exist!
   2. psrdata, hdf5... and other things in Vlad installed used by LOFAR are not installed at this time
+  3. python installation on your home or environment variables in your bashrc can affect the operation inside the container.
+To avoid this, add the following lines to the beginning of your ~/.bashrc ~/.bash_profile
+`# Check if we are inside a Singularity container if [ -n "$SINGULARITY_CONTAINER" ]; then
+    # If we are inside a Singularity container, exit the script here
+    return
+fi

 TODO
 ----